Ashab111/pafka/CONTRIBUTING.md

-## Contributing to Kafka
+## Contributing to Pafka

-*Before opening a pull request*, review the [Contributing](https://kafka.apache.org/contributing.html) and [Contributing Code Changes](https://cwiki.apache.org/confluence/display/KAFKA/Contributing+Code+Changes) pages.

-It lists steps that are required before creating a PR.
+Please follow the steps if you want to contribute:

+1. If it is a major feature, submit the RFC on *Discussions* first.
+2. Submit a PR.
+Make sure it passes the CI.

 When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project's open source license.
 Whether or not you